 For continuous operation, the operational pressure differential quoted for each motor, in the performance specifications tables, should not be exceeded.
 Although all motors are capable of delivering higher output torques than the continuous (operational) torque rating, loading of the stator above the continuous rating decreases its downhole life.

 When the optimum drilling rate has been found, maintaining constant standpipe pressure will give steady torque at the bit and prevent erratic bit walk.

 The rate of penetration (ROP) may be optimized with the rotary table if hole conditions are suitable.
 This will keep an even weight at the bit and prevent the drill string from hanging up.
 The rate of penetration may be optimized by small incremental adjustments to weight-on-bit.
 Sting rotation should be limited to 80 rpm to reduce stator or thread connection damage.

 A rise in the standpipe pressure will occur when tagging the bottom with a diamond bit without delivering torque due to a reduction in the cross-sectional area of the flow path around the face of the bit.

 Below are the general procedures for downhole drilling mud motor drilling operation:

 - Record off bottom circulating pressure.

-- As bit is lowered to bottom and drilling begins, torque demand on PDM increases.
-Pressure differential across motor (P motor) increases in proportion.
+- As the bit is lowered to the bottom and drilling begins, torque demand on PDM increases.
+The pressure differential across motor (P motor) increases in proportion.
 We must limit Pmotor to the value recommended for the particular motor (e.g. 360 psi for D500 Dynadrill).

 - Drill with pressure gauge (WOB gauge normally not accurate in sliding mode).
 Maintain a constant SPP while drilling.
 This ensures a steady DWOB in homogeneous formation.
 It should also ensure a steady tool-face (provided no change in formation).